 Question: How is delegated authority to be applied to a project that may include multiple contracts?

 Answer: When an agency must enter into multiple contracts for a single project, each contract is analyzed separately to determine if the contract is within the agency’s delegated authority.
 For example, a project requires three contracts, one each in goods, services, and IT.
 To determine if the agency has sufficient delegated authority, the goods contract value is compared to the agency’s delegated authority for goods.
-A similar comparison is made for the services and IT contracts.
-[Revised April 5, 2019]
+A similar separate comparison is made for the services and IT contracts.
+[Revised XX-XX-XXXX]

 Question: When DES conducts a general delegated authority risk assessment, what materials does it review?
 Would DES share its risk assessment guidelines?

-Answer: In order to determine how well an agency manages its procurement-related risks, DES risk analysts examine several sources of information, including the agency’s: reported contracts; procurement audit history; requests for additional delegations of authority; requests for exemptions from sole source or procurement laws or rules; the accuracy of its WEBS reporting; the quality of its sole source filings; whether emergency filings were correctly provided to DES; agency’s compliance with required procurement training; whether procurement protests were sustained; the extent of the agency’s small, veteran owned, and diversity spend; compliance with Executive Order 18-03; purchases from Correctional Industries and Community Rehabilitation Programs; and compliance with environmental purchasing priorities including recycled content, electronic products, mercury and Polychlorinated Biphenyls (PCBs).
-The Risk Assessment process is available in the General Delegated Authority Task #TSK-DES-090-00A.
-The Procurement Risk Assessment Tool is located here.
-[Published April 5, 2019]
+Answer: In order to determine how well an agency manages its procurement-related risks, DES risk analysts review each agency’s application of DES procurement policies by examining several sources of information, including but not limited to the agency’s: reported contracts; procurement audit history; requests for additional delegations of authority; requests for exemptions from sole source or procurement laws or rules; sole source and emergency filings record; compliance with required procurement training; sustained protests; compliance with the Supplier Diversity Policy; compliance with Executive Order 18-03; purchases from Correctional Industries and Community Rehabilitation Programs; and compliance with environmental purchasing priorities.
+For more information, visit the DES Risk Assessment webpage.
+[Revised XX-XX-XXXX].

-Question: In regards to Master Contracts what is an example of “cannot justifiably satisfy the agency’s needs”?
+Question: In regard to statewide contracts (formerly known as Master Contracts; see FAQ #__ for an explanation), what is an example of “cannot justifiably satisfy the agency’s needs”?

-Answer: Agencies are directed to use their discretion and good, sound judgment when making the decision to not purchase from a master contract.
-For example: the product available from the master contract does not meet the required performance specifications, the contractor’s delivery time does not meet the agency’s needs, the agency requires different terms (i.e. warranty provisions or insurance requirements), etc. In addition, all agencies have been encouraged to increase their small, veteran owned and diverse spend.
-If these options are not available on a master contract and an agency has identified a spend option that meets its needs and complies with all procurement rules, then the agency would be justified to purchase outside of a master contract.
-The reasons justifying the off contract purchase should be documented, as appropriate.
-[Published April 5, 2019]
+Answer: Agencies are directed to use their discretion and good, sound judgment when making the decision to not purchase from a statewide contract.
+For example: the product available from the statewide contract does not meet the required performance specifications, the contractor’s delivery time does not meet the agency’s needs, the agency requires different terms (i.e. warranty provisions or insurance requirements), etc. In addition, all agencies have been encouraged to increase their small, veteran owned and diverse spend.
+If these options are not available on a statewide contract and an agency has identified a spend option that meets its needs and complies with all procurement rules, then the agency would be justified to purchase outside of a statewide contract.
+The reasons justifying the off-contract purchase must be documented, as appropriate.
+[Revised XX-XX-XXXX]

 Question: Are Client Services included in the delegated authority from DES?

 Answer: Yes.
 Although, under RCW 39.26.125(6), client services contracts are exempt from competition, the transaction (contract) must be within the agency’s delegated purchasing authority for services.
 Client services contracts must also comply with other DES procurement policies, standards and procedures.
 [Revised April 5, 2019]